Currently in Political Science

 Internationally Recognized Speakers visit Department

-Two internationally prominent speakers will visit the department this fall.
-Patrick James, Dornsife Dean's Professor and Director of the Center for International Studies at the University of Southern California, will give a talk on succeeding in graduate study and academia on September 17.
-He will discuss how to get into strong and appropriate PhD programs, how to succeed in them, and how to navigate the early stages of an academic career.
-Among a long list of awards, Dr. James has been honored as a Distinguished Professor by two separate sections of the International Studies Association (ISA); he has been Vice President of the ISA, and President of the International Council of Canadian Studies.
+Patrick James, Dornsife Dean's Professor and Director of the Center for International Studies at the University of Southern California, gave a talk on succeeding in graduate study and academia on September 17 2013.
+Among a long list of awards, Dr. James has been honored as a Distinguished Professor by two separate sections of the ISA; he has been Vice President of the ISA, and President of the International Council of Canadian Studies.
 James served a term as editor of the prominent journal International Studies Quarterly, and has served on the editorial boards of the American Political Science Review, Foreign Policy Analysis, and International Interactions among other journals.

-Mark Tessler, the Vice Provost for International Affairs and Samuel J. Eldersveld Collegiate Professor in the Department of Political Science at the University of Michigan will give a public lecture at 6 pm, November 4 in Leadership Studies’ Town Hall (Room 114).
-Dr. Tessler is a well-known expert on public opinion and behavior in the Arab world and the Middle East, and is the founder and co-director of the influential Arab Barometer Survey Project.
+Mark Tessler, the Vice Provost for International Affairs and Samuel J. Eldersveld Collegiate Professor in the Department of Political Science at the University of Michigan, gave a public lecture on November 4 2013.
+Dr. Tessler is a well-known expert on public opinion and behavior in the Arab world and the Middle East, and is a founder and co-director of the influential Arab Barometer Survey Project.
 He has been President of the American Institute for Maghreb Studies, President of the Association for Israel Studies, and on the Board of Directors of the Fares Center for Eastern Mediterranean Studies at Tufts University and Georgetown University’s Center for Muslim-Christian Understanding.

 Professors win Prominent Teaching Awards